openstack/security-doc/security-guide/source/identity/tokens.rst

 Once a user is authenticated a token is generated for authorization and access to an OpenStack environment.
-A token can have a variable life span; however since the release of OpenStack Icehouse, the default value for expiry has been reduced to one hour.
+A token can have a variable life span; however the default value for expiry is one hour.
 The recommended expiry value should be set to a lower value that allows enough time for internal services to complete tasks.
 In the event that the token expires before tasks complete, the cloud may become unresponsive or stop providing services.
 An example of expended time during use would be the time needed by the Compute service to transfer a disk image onto the hypervisor for local caching.